 The contents of the Paraphrases Matrix can be exported using the usual symbols at the top right of the window.

-Export – Creates a Word file (DOCX format), an Excel file (XLSX format), or a web page (HTML format) once you have assigned a file name and location.
-The exported file is then opened directly.
+Export – Creates a Word file (DOCX format), an Excel file (XLSX format), or a web page (HTML format).